benbrastmckie/ModalHistory/README.md

 ### [Week 14: Formal Track Presentations](4_constitutive_explanation/14_week/14_week.md) (May 12)

 Presentations are intended to provide a brief (15min) and accessible overview of each project.
-For more information on final projects, see the [Final Projects README](/final_projects/README.md).
+For more information on final projects, see the [Final Projects](/final_projects/README.md).